 Many VAs are managed through a virtual assistant company, which is responsible for training and often provides some type of service guarantee.

 This means that you can specifically request someone who already has the skills or specific software experience you need and that has been vetted by a reputable company.
 And if you’re looking for the top virtual assistant companies, we’ve already compiled a list and ranked the best options out there.

 Your assistant needs to be around to take care of business as it arises.
 Is yours?

 An in-house assistant is just a stroll down the passage and they’re there at 9 on the dot – traffic permitting.
 But what if they get sick?
 Don’t they need a holiday?
 What does your business do during this period?

 Working with a virtual assistant company ensures that you’ll always have a VA on-call, even during annual holidays or when your regular VA is sick.
-Business needs can shift at a moment’s notice, so having assistance that’s a constant ensures you’re never caught out.
+Business needs can shift at a moment’s notice, so having assistance that’s a constant ensures you’re never caught off guard.

 The best kind of help is the kind you can take with you should you need to work abroad or relocate for personal reasons.

-A personal assistant and a virtual assistant fulfil the same role, and are both accountable and loyal to the company.
-They offer different solutions for businesses, and the choice you make comes down to your requirements: traditional, one-to-one interaction or flexibility and virtual efficiency?
+A personal assistant and virtual assistant offer different solutions for businesses, and the choice you make comes down to your requirements: traditional, one-to-one interaction or flexibility and virtual efficiency?

 Topic: Remote Executive Assistant